-There are dozens of insurance companies that provide renters insurance and tens of options in the renter policy you can customize.
+Dozens of insurance companies provide renters insurance and tens of options in the renters policy you can customize.
 Why do you need renters insurance?
 How much coverage should you choose?
-What is the average premium in your area?
+What is the average premium in your city?
 What risks are not covered by renters insurance?
-We want to answer all the questions for you in this article.
+We want to answer those questions in this article.

 Why do you need Renters Insurance?

-When you rent an apartment or a house, your landlord usually buys landlord insurance for the property which covers the building.
-However, when unexpected happens, you need the renters insurance to cover your personal belongings, such as your laptop, furniture, and clothing, etc.,
+When you rent an apartment, a townhouse, or a single-family home, your landlord usually has landlord insurance for the property which covers the building.
+However, when unexpected happens, you need renters insurance to protect your personal belongings, such as your laptop, furniture, clothing, etc.,

-In addition to your personal belongings, renters insurance commonly covers your liability if someone is injured on your property.
-Sometimes, landlords will have a minimum requirement on the liability amount.
+In addition to your personal belongings, renters insurance also covers your liability if someone gets injured on your property.
+Commonly, landlords will have a minimum requirement on the liability amount.

 What are the types of coverage for renters insurance?

-The most standard types of coverage are described below.
-The coverage may vary from state to state and company to company.
-You should always check your own renters policy to review the limits of your coverage
+Below are the most standard types of coverage.
+The range may vary from state to state and company to company.
+You should always check your own policy to review the limits of your coverage.

 - Personal Property

-This is the total value of your personal stuff.
+It is the total value of your stuff.
 It commonly includes furniture, clothing, and electronics.
-One thing you should be aware of is that most carriers exclude expensive items such as jewelry, art, cameras, or high-end bicycles in this coverage. - Liability
+You should be aware that most carriers exclude expensive items such as jewelry, art, cameras, or high-end bicycles in this coverage.
+Studies show that the average person has $35,000 worth of personal possessions. - Liability

-This covers your bills when you're responsible for some injuries that happened on your property.
-According to our quote data, this coverage won't impact as significant as personal property to your final premium. - Loss of use
+It covers your bills when you're responsible for injuries on your property.
+According to our quote data, this coverage impacts less than personal property to your final premium. - Loss of use

 For each approved claim, this is the amount you need to pay.
-This impacts your premium significantly.
+It impacts your premium significantly.

-If you read replacement cost or actual cash value from your policy, these are two types of methods to measure the value of your lost stuff.
-The replacement cost means the full value of the item, while the ACV is the value reduced by the amount the item has depreciated.
+If you read replacement cost or actual cash value from your policy, these are two methods to measure the value of your lost stuff.
+The replacement cost means the item's total value, while the ACV is the value reduced by the amount the item has depreciated.

 What are the steps for purchasing a renters insurance policy?